 - assisting with the work load of a competition authority, enabling it to prioritise cases that are likely to have a significant competitive impact, by excluding block exempted cases which do not require individual examination.

-This consultation paper is being issued, by the Committee for Economic Development (the "Committee"), to seek feedback on the proposal to introduce a block exemption, to exempt certain types of vertical arrangements (the "Proposal").
+This consultation paper was issued, by the Committee for Economic Development (the "Committee"), to seek feedback on the proposal to introduce a block exemption, to exempt certain types of vertical arrangements (the "Proposal").

-The consultation document can be found in the downloads section of this page.
+The results can now be found in the downloads section of this page.

 Closed: 10th January 2020